 By Colleen Mallon with contributions from Sara Melendy

 Business students today increasingly crave opportunities that allow them to apply classroom theory to the real world.
-Starting this spring, students in Gonzaga's Master of Accountancy program are gaining this type of experience while helping the Spokane community through a new program called the Justice for Fraud Victims Project (JFVP).
+Students in Gonzaga's Master of Accountancy program are gaining this type of experience while helping the Spokane community through a new program called the Justice for Fraud Victims Project (JFVP).

 This unique project is a partnership of law enforcement officials, Spokane County prosecutors, local Certified Fraud Examiners (CFEs) and Gonzaga students and faculty.
 Together, these groups are aiding victims of financial fraud in cases where a full forensic accounting investigation would otherwise be too costly and time consuming.
 Students are enrolled in a forensic accounting lab course at Gonzaga which assigns them to investigative teams that are supervised by faculty and mentors from the Spokane Chapter of the Association of Certified Fraud Examiners.

 The vision for the project took shape when K. Jill Bolton, Assistant U.S. Attorney for the Eastern District of Washington, approached Dr. Gary Weber and Dr. Sara Melendy about using graduate accounting students to assist local victims of fraud with forensic accounting services.
 In the months that followed, Jill Bolton and Dr. Melendy recruited representatives from law enforcement, the Department of Justice, Gonzaga, and the Spokane Chapter of Certified Fraud Examiners (ACFE) to form an initial advisory board.
 This board proposed an initial pilot class be taught by Dr. Melendy starting spring 2010.